Introducing Grammar for the Well-Trained Mind!

 These exercises are mostly drawn from real literature, from novels, from histories, from biographies, from science books.
 We really encourage the student to take the rules they’re learning and then look at how they operate in real literature.
 So, Grammar For The Well-Trained Mind, four years, all the grammar you need through high school.
 Each year you’re going to have the Core Instructor Text, one book for all four years.
 Each year you’re going to have a new Student Workbook and Key.
-And then the student is going use the same Comprehensive Handbook of Rules as a reference work all the way through.
+And then the student is going use the same Grammar Guide Book (formerly known as The Comprehensive Handbook of Rules) as a reference work all the way through.

 Since the introduction of Grammar for the Well-Trained Mind, we have added a new, useful reference text to the grammar family!
 The Diagramming Dictionary assembles into one handy manual all of the principles that govern diagramming the English Language!
 It can be used as a stand-alone reference work or as part of the Grammar for the Well-Trained Mind curriculum.

 7 thoughts on “Introducing Grammar for the Well-Trained Mind”

 We’ve been struggling with finding something that transitions well from First Language Lessons based on the suggestions in your book and just haven’t found anything that works well.
 One was too easy, the other too hard, not to mention expensive, and not very helpful in really describing what it is they are trying to teach.
 I am so excited for this!
 Hoping the paperbacks come out very soon!!
 Thank you!!